Generalized Logit Adjustment: Calibrating Fine-tuned Models by Removing Label Bias in Foundation Models: Methods

 \textbf{Fine-tuned models.} Standard fine-tuning initializes the model $\ferm$ with the pre-trained parameters and then solve $\ferm=\argmin_{f} \R_s(f)$ to minimize the risk on downstream dataset.
 We consider three common variants of fine-tuning: (1) end-to-end, where all parameters of $\Ev$ and $\mathbf{w}_k$ are updated; (2) linear probing, where only $\mathbf{w}_k$ is modified while $\Ev$ is fixed; (3) prompt tuning, where the text input $\mathbf{t}_k$ is learned, while keeping $\Ev$ and $\Et$ freezed.
+See Appendix~\ref{app:ft} for details on fine-tuning methods.

-\textbf{Notation.} Let $\Pp(y)$, $\Ps(y)$ and $\Pt(y)$ be the marginal probability of class $y\in [K]$ for pre-training, source (training) and target (test) distribution, respectively.
-Let $\pi_p$ and $\pi_s$ denote the log probabilities of class for pre-training and training distribution, \ie, $\pi_p(y)=\log \Pp(y)$ and $\pi_s(y)=\log \Ps(y)$.
+\textbf{Notation.} Let $P_p(y)$, $P_s(y)$ and $P_t(y)$ be the marginal probability of class $y\in [K]$ for pre-training, source (training) and target (test) distribution, respectively.
+Let $\pi_p$ and $\pi_s$ denote the log probabilities of class for pre-training and training distribution, \ie, $\pi_p(y)=\log P_p(y)$ and $\pi_s(y)=\log P_s(y)$.